8p/EightPointsGuzzleBundle/src/Resources/doc/autowiring-clients.md

 }
 ```

+Note that:
-Note that this flow should be repeated for each client.
+ - this flow should be repeated for each client.
+ - don't use the same client class for more than one client

+That's all.

 [1]: https://symfony.com/doc/current/service_container/autowiring.html